top of page

 Trustee Morgen Fleisig

-Morgen grew up in upstate New York and moved to Hastings with his wife, Margie, in 2014.
-Morgen has practiced architecture for nearly 30 years, designing homes, office towers, hospitals and museums.
+Raised in Upstate New York and Washington, DC, Morgen moved to Hastings with his wife, Margie, in 2014.
+He has practiced architecture for nearly 30 years, designing homes, office towers, hospitals and museums.
 He enjoys collaborating with experts and craftsmen from all fields, and recently completed an ambitious project with a large multidisciplinary team at WarnerMedia’s headquarters as part of the extensive Hudson Yards revitalization project.

 Morgen earned his bachelor’s degree from Columbia College, and master’s degrees from the Harvard Graduate School of Design and New York University.